-I became worried that I was losing my hair.
+I’ll admit that I got pretty worried, that I was losing my hair.
 My barber already said my hair was thin and suggested I would likely go bald, so it was on my radar, and not in a good way.
 I looked in the mirror and everything looked fine.
 Okay…nothing to worry about…

 Fast forward to September 1996 of my freshman year in college, just 9 months later.
 One day while I was showering in the horrible dorm showers, I noticed a lot more hair than usual in the bottom of the shower.